We collect unique and rare rocks and gemstones, and turn them into beautiful jewelry.

 Smoky quartz crystal (top) with three gemstones that have been faceted out of crystals that we found.

 After Jim sets the stones and gemstones or attaches the bails, Mary gets to play.
 Mary is truly inspired by the colors in the rocks.
-Using a variety of media, from chains, stone and metal beads to silversmithing, Mary has a knack for combining materials that enhance and compliment the colors in the stone or gemstone.
+Using a variety of media, from silversmithing or a combination of metals, or using chain, stone and metal beads, Mary has a knack for combining materials that enhance and compliment the colors in the stone or gemstone.
 The end result can be anything from a stunning faceted gemstone necklace that would be perfect for a wedding or a romantic night on the town, to earthy jewelry for the young woman who wants to embellish her individualistic style or set her own dynamic trend.

 The other materials that make up the jewelry come from a plethora of sources, to name some: Rio Grande, Halstead, Fire Mountain, Topako Mercantile, Dreamland Jewelry, and various merchants at gem and bead shows.

-Just a note about the gemstones that are synthetic (meaning lab grown).
+Just a note about gemstones that are synthetic (meaning lab grown).
 We will clearly mention 'synthetic' or 'silicate' in our descriptions, where it applies.
 "A synthetic gem material is one that is made in a laboratory, but which shares virtually all chemical, optical, and physical characteristics of its natural mineral counterpart..." (http://www.gia.edu/gem-synthetic).
 In other words, synthetic gems provide a more affordable means of owning an emerald or sapphire, for example, yet without the inclusions or clouds that are often in the mined minerals.
 They are perfect gemstones!
+If our product descriptions in our shop do not state 'synthetic' or 'silicate,' they are naturally mined gemstones.

 Our excursions often take us to remote and beautiful places.
 We often get so caught up in the finding that we forget to take a look around and see who might be watching, like this beautiful lizard.